rasmus-bn/LSD-Backend/report.md

 ### 1.2.
 Development process
 In our development process we used several tools while developing our system.
-The tools we used are the following, a VCS tool for better collaboration between each other, a issue tracker / kanban board, several CI tool, a communication tool.
+The tools we used for our development flow are the following, a VCS tool for better collaboration between each other, a issue tracker / kanban board, several CI tool, a communication tool.

 For our VCS tool we used github since its based on git, and we all had a good knowledge about how to use git and github.
 This made it a fairly painless setup process for us to setup and use togheter.